jimburton/CI505/labs/week2/Week2.md

 # Exercise Sheet 2

+`cd` to `labs/week2` and run the REPL.
 Add your solutions to the following problems to the file `labs/week2/src/Week2.hs`.
-Test your work in `ghci` and reload when you make changes:
+Test your work in the REPL and reload when you make changes:

 ```